jsbattig/clipshare/memory-bank/progress.md

 14. **Client Identification Improvement (May 2, 2025)** - Added mandatory client name field to login screen to replace "Unknown on Unknown" with meaningful identifiers in the Connected Devices list
 15. **Client Identification Display Fix (May 2, 2025)** - Fixed data flow issue that prevented client names from displaying correctly in the Connected Devices panel
 16. **Client Identification Simplification (May 2, 2025)** - Removed external IP detection and display, focusing solely on client-provided names for simpler, more reliable identification
+17. **Client Identification Display Fix (May 2, 2025)** - Fixed client name flow throughout the application to ensure proper display in Connected Devices panel and UI notifications

 ## Next Milestone Goals
 1. ~~**Fix Authentication Storage**~~ ✅ COMPLETED - Resolved localStorage key inconsistencies